arturkulig/js-book/md/var/const.md

 # Constant points to only one value

+ℹ️ For simplicity sake both variables and constants are sometimes refered to as `variable`.

 Every constant you have to declare first.
 Unline variables, constants have to have a value right away.